-Don't see a Grassroots In-Person Course scheduled yet near you but you'd like to get started right now?
+Don't see a Grassroots Referee Course scheduled yet near you but you'd like to get started right now?
 Then go to the IA - Grassroots Referee Pre-Course (Statewide/Remote) in the US Soccer Learning Center.
-This pre-course enables you to complete the online assignments for a Grassroots In-Person Course ahead of time.
-Once an in-person course is scheduled, all your completed assignments can be transferred to the specific IA - Grassroots In-Person Course that you want to attend and there is no transfer fee.
+This pre-course enables you to complete the online assignments for a Grassroots Referee Course ahead of time.
+Once a course is scheduled in your area, all your completed assignments can be transferred to the specific IA - Grassroots In-Person Course available in the Learning Center that you want to attend and there is no transfer fee.

 Maybe you have some questions about becoming a USSF referee.
 Or, you're already a soccer referee with some experience and now want to officiate high school or college matches.
 AYSO referees can cross-certify with USSF and become dual-certified.
 The information provided below may answer your questions.